 FM has untapped potential, ready to take the operation and management of facilities to the next level according to new research by Service Works Global and leading publications FM magazine (Australia) and FMJ (UK).
 The survey asked FM professionals across all industries and levels, how they are using technology in their roles, the direction of their company’s work and if they feel tech is supporting them as much as expected – or if it’s more hype than helpful.

-Samantha Fuller, GM at Service Works Global, presents a preview of the Australian results and a full report, including comparison with the UK, will be published shortly.
-Email firstname.lastname@example.org to request your copy.
+Samantha Fuller, GM at Service Works Global, presents a preview of the Australian results and a full report, including comparison with the UK, can be accessed here.

 You can also read the survey results from the UK on our website here.